 The human heart works really hard beating 100,000 times a day pumping blood from the top of our head to the tips of our toes.
-The 60,000 miles of blood vessels in the human body is a beautifully intricate network that brings oxygen to our cells and carry wastes out, with our heart at its center.
+The 60,000 miles of blood vessels in the human body is a beautifully intricate network that brings oxygen to our cells and carries wastes out, with our heart at its center.

 We regularly hear how healthy diets, exercise, stress reduction, smoking cessation, and targeted supplements are the pillars of good heart health.
 But how exactly do these things make a difference?
 To answer this, we need to look at the cardiovascular system as a whole.